Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems

-It remains to prove that the perfect i.i.d. output distribution can be achieved from the near-perfect one with an arbitrarily small increase in distortion level.
-The perfectly i.i.d. distribution and the near-perfect induced output distribution for this source coding scheme are expressed by
+It remains to prove that the perfect IID output distribution can be achieved from the near-perfect one with an arbitrarily small increase in distortion level.
+The desired perfect IID distribution and the near-perfect induced output distribution for this source coding scheme are expressed by